How to Play Drums With Brushes – What Most Drummers Miss

 Up until that point, I was mostly a sticks drummer.
 The year before, I had the opportunity to study a bit with the great Jeff Hamilton at a Jazz camp and got some brushing basics under my belt.

-I still wasn’t sure how to use them in my playing but after seeing Mr. Rausch play Samba, I was sold.
+I still wasn’t sure how to play drums with brushes but after seeing Mr. Rausch play Samba, I was sold.
 Brushes would become half of my drumming focus for the next 35 years.

 I could actually write an entire book on the brushes technique that drummers’ use and have used over the years.
 Regarding drum grip, some drummers play with traditional grip and some with matched grip.